teamneusta/converter-bundle/docs/usage.md

 ### ArrayConvertingPopulator

-If you think that there is no 1:1 relation between User and Address (or corresponding Person and PersonAddress) but a 1: n relation then the ConvertingPopulator can not be used.
+If you think that there is no 1:1 relation between `User` and `Address` (or corresponding Person and PersonAddress) but a 1:n relation then the `ConvertingPopulator` cannot be used.

 In these cases we have implemented an extended version of it called `ArrayConvertingPopulator`.

-This populator uses the same internal technique but expects to convert eac item of a source array of properties before it will be set into the target object.
+This populator uses the same internal technique but expects to convert an item of a source array of properties before it will be set into the target object.

 #### Example: User to Person